casefabric/guide/docs/designer/overview.md

 The **`.humantask`** and **`.process`** extensions are stored to enable reuse of tasks and processes across multiple cases.
 E.g., the **`Read Response`** task in above **`HelloWorld`** case can also be used inside the **`TravelRequest`** case model.

 The **`.cfid`** extension is used to store reusable Case File Item Definition documents.
-These can be reused when selecting the definition for an item in the case file, as can be seen on the right hand of the IDE.
+These can be reused when selecting the definition for an item in the case file, as can be seen on the right hand of the Designer.